CRETE · GREECE

 Knossos

 Europe’s oldest city.
-The Minoans built a palace here in 1900 BCE and decorated it with bull-leaping frescoes and the labyrinth legend that still defines Greek myth — a thousand years before classical Athens.
-Sir Arthur Evans rebuilt the throne room from rubble; you can stand in it.
+The Minoans built a palace here in 1900 BCE, painted it with bull-leaping frescoes and seeded the labyrinth myth — a thousand years before classical Athens.
+Arthur Evans rebuilt the throne room from rubble; you can stand in it.

 - 1 Crete: Knossos Palace Entry Ticket with Optional Audio Guide